carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 >
 > 3. We split the data into training and testing sets of 80% and 20%, and further split the training set into a training and validation set.
 > We trained 200 models on the training data, and chose the best-performing model based on performance on the validation set.
-> After choosing and training the model, we found that the model had an accuracy of 0.93 on the testing set.
+> After choosing and training the model, we found that the model was able to predict correctly 93 percent of the time on the testing set.
 {: .callout}

 ### Cross Validation